RongHuHu/HACA-Net/README.md

 best_epoch | 150 | 150 | 132 | 146 | 148

 ## nuScenes
 To evaluate a model on the nuScenes dataset, you can execute one of the following commands from within the `experiments/nuScene/` directory, depending on the model version you desire.
+You can choose the future horizon by modifying the parameter value in the following command (`prediction_horizon=12/8/6/4/2` corresponds to predicting the 6s/4s/3s/2s/1s future respectively).

 Model  | Command
  ---- | -----
  Base  | `python evaluate-nu.py --model models/nuscene/his --checkpoint=20 --data ../processed_data/nuScenes_test_map_full.pkl --output_path results --output_tag his --node_type VEHICLE --prediction_horizon 12`